Netlia/documentation/DeviceComunication/DeviceComunication.md

 In a LoRa network, the device communicates with a network server that takes care of sending messages to the server and to the device.
 It acts as an intermediary between the server and the device.

 If the server wants to send a message to the device, it must send it to the network server.
-The network server saves the message and then waits until the device sends the message.
-Then, it receives a message from the device and sends it to the server.
-At the same time it sends a message to the server, it sends a message to the device.
+The network server saves the message and then waits until the device sends a message.
+Then, the network server forwards the upling message from the device to the server and at the same time the message from the server is sent to the device.

 The following diagrams show sending a command or configuration messages to the device.
 An uplink is any message sent from a device to a server.
 A downlink is any message sent from a server to a device.

 ![LoraCommunication](Lora_communication.png)

-Network north must always wait for the device to start communication.
-Therefore, it may happen that a message from the server is delivered after a long time.
+Network server must always wait for the device to initiate the communication.
+Therefore, it is possible that the delivery of a message from the server might take a long time.

 If the device successfully receives the message, it sends an acknowledgement to the server.
   The format of the confirmation message is described [here](#message-acknowledgment).